ashleynewson/openra-map-generator/README.md

 # OpenRA Random Map Generator Prototype (unofficial)

 This is a prototype random map generator for OpenRA.
 It is by no means complete, but can already generate playable maps.

-This project **does not and will never** make use of machine learning/generative AI.
+[See the gallery](examples/example.md).

-This prototype is written in JavaScript and can run directly within a browser.
+This prototype is written in JavaScript and can [run directly within a web browser](https://ashleynewson.github.io/openra-map-generator/version-20240603/).

-## Setting up locally
+## Setting up locally (for development)

 1. Checkout the repository.

-2. Obtain a copy of https://github.com/OpenRA/OpenRA/blob/bleed/mods/ra/tilesets/temperat.yaml and save it the root of the repository.
+2. Obtain a copy of https://github.com/OpenRA/OpenRA/blob/bleed/mods/ra/tilesets/temperat.yaml and save it to the root of the repository.
+(This is a GPL-licensed file and cannot be included in this project directly.)

 3. Run `perl ./compile-tile-info.pl` to generate `temperat-info.json`